 Message entry Description Kind The relocation directive that failed.
 The directive depends on the instruction used.
-Location The location where the problem occurred, described with the following details: • The instruction address, expressed both as a hexadecimal value and as a label with an offset.
-In this example, 0x40000448 and "myfunc" + 0x2c.
-The module, and the file.
-In this example, the module somecode.o.
-The section number and section name.
-In this example, section number 7 with the name .text. • The offset, specified in number of bytes, in the section.
-In this example, $0x2c$ .
-Destination The target of the instruction, described with the following details: • The instruction address, expressed both as a hexadecimal value and as a label with an offset.
-In this example, $0 \times 90000000$ and "read" (thus, no offset).
+Location The location where the problem occurred, described with these details: • The instruction address, expressed both as a hexadecimal value and as a label with an offset.
+In this example, 0x40000448 and "myfunc" + 0x2c. • The module, and the file.
+In this example, the module somecode.o. • The section number and section name.
+In this example, section number 7 with the name.text. • The offset, specified in number of bytes, in the section.
+In this example, 0x2c.
+Destination The target of the instruction, described with these details: The instruction address, expressed both as a hexadecimal value and as a label with an offset.
+In this example, 0x9000000c and "read"-therefore, no offset.
 The module, and when applicable the library.
 In this example, the module read.o and the library iolib.a.
 The section number and section name.
-In this example, section number 6 with the name . t.ext • The offset, specified in number of bytes, in the section.
-In this example, $0 \times 0$ .
+In this example, section number 6 with the name.text.
+The offset, specified in number of bytes, in the section.
+In this example, 0x0.